PauMB85/PauMB85.github.io/_drafts/aws-lambda-what-is.md

 But...
 What is AWs Lambda??

-AWS Lambda is a cloud services where you can upload your code and this is executed when there is a event.
+AWS Lambda is a cloud services where you can upload your code and this is executed when there is an event.
 The main objective of AWS is offers you a back-end without provisioning or managing any server.
 This service run your code on high-available compute infraestructure and autoscales automatically.

 ![How works AWS Lambda]({{site.baseurl}}/assets/img/aws-lambda/FuncionamientoAWSLambda.png)

-You can develop a Lambda function in some programming lenguajes like *Node.js, Python, Java or C#*
+You can develop a Lambda function in some programming lenguajes like *Node.js, Python, Java or C#* and others.

 Its main advantatges to use AWS Lamda are: